visika/tesi-magistrale/thesis.typ

 )

 = Acknowledgments
+I would like to express my gratitude to Flaviano Della Pia for his invaluable assistance in learning the new tools and for providing me with insightful advice and practical tutorials.
+I am also indebted to Andrea Zen for his meticulous guidance and prompt advice.
+Finally, I would like to thank Dario Alfè for imparting me with the fundamentals of knowledge in this field and for steering my thesis in the right direction.
 // This work has been funded by project code PIR01_00011 “IBISCo”, PON 2014-2020, for all three entities (INFN, UNINA and CNR).

 #show heading.where(level: 1): it => [